AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 The AM4 platform: the real consideration

 The Ryzen 5 5600 is an AM4 CPU.
 That platform is mature and well-supported, but it’s no longer receiving new CPU generations.
-The highest-performance AM4 CPU you can upgrade to is the Ryzen 7 5800X3D — which is excellent, but it’s a dead end.
+The highest-performance AM4 CPU you can upgrade to is the Ryzen 7 5800X3D — which is excellent, but it’s a dead end after that.

 If you’re building a brand new PC today and plan to upgrade the CPU in 2–3 years, AM5 is the smarter platform.
-You’d start with a Ryzen 5 7600 (~$170) and have a clear upgrade path to future Ryzen generations.
+Start with a Ryzen 5 7600 (~$170) and you’ll have a clear upgrade path to Ryzen 9000 series and beyond.
+See our AMD vs Intel comparison for the full platform breakdown.

 If budget is tight and you want the most gaming performance per dollar right now, the 5600 is still the answer.